aharonium/opensiddur.org/posts/posts/tkhine-matriarchs-new-moon-elul_(aharon.varady_2016-07-06).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 What should we say and what should we request?
 I know that I have committed unworthy acts.
-But I rely on the merits of my little children who will study Torah, that through their merits you may help me, so that I may never have any sorrow or lamentation, but only happiness and joy.
-Omeyn.
+But I rely on the merits of my little children who will study Torah, that through their merits you may help me, so that I may never have any sorrow or lamentation, but only happiness and joy. <em>Omeyn</em>.
 </div></td></tr>